 Adding these decorative rocks not only looks good, but it’s functional too!
 The top dressing help keeps the soil in place when watering.
 This prevents the arrangement from shifting very much over time. it can also reduce the amount of dust that flies up when you water.

-While I loved this idea of using top dressings, I was surprised at how difficult it was to find a top dressing I loved that was easy to purchase.
+While I loved this idea of using top dressings, I was surprised at how difficult it was to find a top dressing for succuelnts I loved that was easy to purchase.
 I’ve spent hours shopping online and locally for just the right thing.
 When I couldn’t find quite what I was looking for, I reached out to the fabulous Bonsai Jack for help.
 Sure enough, he was able to add a line of top dressings to his store!
 We came up with seven different color options to choose from.
 I’m partial to the light pastel myself, but there are options from light to dark so you’ll find something you love!
 The options include: light pastel, dark pastel, earth tone, gold, black lava, maroon lava, and pumice (white).

 I’ve photographed a few of the top dressing options from Bonsai Jack and included them below.
 By the way… if you buy two bags of top dressings from him you can get the second one half off with code “topdressing”.
 Such a great deal!